mslusarz/csv-nix-tools/doc/csv-header.1.md

 :   (NOT IMPLEMENTED YET) add types to columns by guessing based on their contents

 -M, \--remove-types
-:   (NOT IMPLEMENTED YET) remove types from columns
+:   remove types from columns

 -m, \--remove
 :   remove column header